 Alternatively, listen to the beautiful and atmospheric sound of the practicing choir as you tour the tombs of British monarchs.
 You can even visit the 950-year-old Pyx Chamber, which still has its medieval tiled floor.
 Indeed, nowhere brings history to life quite as much as Westminster Abbey!

-PRO TIP: If you want to visit Westminster Abbey inside, it’s best to book your tickets online in advance.
-Otherwise, you’ll easily waste a few hours in line.
-Alternatively, visit with a guided tour that includes a visit inside – not only will it save you time, but you’ll also be sure not to miss any of the most important sights and get a good introduction to the place.
+PRO TIP: If you want to visit Westminster Abbey inside, you have to book your tickets online in advance.
+They are limited and often sell out, so without reservations, you won’t be able to visit at all.
+Alternatively, opt for a guided tour that includes a visit inside – not only will it save you time, but you’ll also be sure not to miss any of the most important sights and get a good introduction to the place.
 If going without a guide, we recommend hiring an audio tour!

 6. Tower Bridge